What Are Shin Splints, and How Do You Prevent Them?

 The first step to dealing with shin splints is to do everything in your power to avoid them from happening in the first place.
 Follow these tips to prevent shin splints.

-• Progress your training slowly.
-It’s tempting to go big when you first start out, but pacing yourself can help prevent unnecessary lower leg pain.
-When your muscles and bones don’t have time to recover between workouts, the chance of overworking them increases.
+- Progress your training slowly.
+It’s tempting to go big when you first start out, but pacing yourself can help prevent unnecessary lower-leg pain.
 If you’re running, gradually increase your mileage by about 10 percent every week or two, says Swedan.
-(Some people may be able to do more or less, depending on your fitness level and where you are in your running program.)
+(Some people may be able to do more or less, depending on fitness level and where they are in their running program.)

-• Upgrade your shoes.
+- Upgrade your shoes.
 Make sure you have adequate cushioning and arch support in your workout sneakers.
 If you overpronate, you may need a shoe that has more support on the inner edge for your arch.
 (A good running store can outfit you in the right shoe, or you can ask your doctor about orthotics.)
-You want to avoid running in worn out shoes that are lacking shock-absorbent soles–most runners should replace their shoes every 300 to 400 miles.
+Avoid running in worn-out shoes that lack shock-absorbent soles — most runners should replace their shoes every 300 to 400 miles.

-• Pay attention to your muscles.
+- Pay attention to your muscles.
 Biomechanics play a huge role in shin splints.
 Having weak muscles, tight muscles, or muscle imbalances (one muscle is stronger than its opposing muscle) can all increase the risk of getting shin splints.
-A study in Current Reviews in Musculoskeletal Medicine found that “developing core stability with strong abdominal, gluteal, and hip muscles can improve running mechanics and prevent lower-extremity overuse injuries.”
+The same study in Current Reviews in Musculoskeletal Medicine found that “developing core stability with strong abdominal, gluteal, and hip muscles can improve running mechanics and prevent lower-extremity overuse injuries.”
 You can help prevent shin splints by strengthening weak glute, hip, and calf muscles, and stretching tight calf muscles.
-The exercises and stretches below can help you do just that.
+(See below.)

-• Stay on soft surfaces.
+- Stick to soft surfaces.
 Each time your foot hits the ground, your musculoskeletal system absorbs a shockwave.
 The softer the surface, the smaller the shockwave.
 If you run, look for a good track that gives little resistance or consider running on grass or off-road.
 Whatever you do, stay off the pavement.
 If you work out at home, exercise on carpeted flooring or get yourself a small rug to stand on.
-Better still, a floor mat, like BODi’s Plyometrics Mat, works perfectly.
+Better still, a floor mat works perfectly.

 Shin Splints Treatment